 Habitat mapping, on the basis of the 2008 and 2015/16 coast-wide color infrared photography commenced in 2016, with data delivery and synthesis completed in 2019.
-Currently, habitat and habitat change data for all BICM regions is complete and available for use (Figure 5).
+Currently, habitat and habitat change data for all BICM regions is complete and available for use (Figure 7).
+Additionally, a web-based Habitat Reporting Tool (HRT) has been developed which allows users to export maps by BICM reach (https://cims.coastal.louisiana.gov/viewer/BICM-HRT.aspx).
+Older BICM datasets are being converted for integration into the HRT Tool.

 Surficial sediment sampling was repeated, and expanded into additional regions in 2015 and 2016.
 The samples have been collected, processed, and datasets are available.
-Analysis of changes in surficial characterizations are underway for final reporting.
-Additionally, shore assessment oblique photography has been collected and individual photos, photo pairs, and photo time series are available for use in reporting and outreach (Figure 6).
+Analysis of changes in surficial characterizations are underway for final reporting have been completed and final reports are available (Figure 8).
+These sedimentological data have been incorporated into Surficial Sediment Distribution (SSD) maps in coordination with SWAMP (Section 6).
+Additionally, shore assessment oblique photography has been collected and individual photos, photo pairs, and photo time series are available for use in reporting and outreach (Figure 9).

-Additional data collections such as subsidence, overwash and recovery, and vegetation sampling are being developed and budgeted in coordination with SWAMP and CRMS programs, based on user input and needs identified for the 2017 Master Plan update, as well as storm damage assessments and other programs.
-Final Reporting is underway with final reporting completed by 2021.
+Additional data collection such as subsidence, overwash and recovery, and vegetation sampling are continuing to be developed and budgeted in coordination with SWAMP and CRMS programs, based on user input and needs identified for the 2023 Master Plan update, as well as storm damage assessments and other programs.
+Final Reporting is underway with completion projected for 2023.
+Planning and budgeting for the third BICM cycle beginning data acquisition in 2022 is underway through NRDA LA TIG funding.

-Figure 5 Habitat and Habitat change examples for BICM Regions.
+Figure 7: Coverage of BICM Habitat Mapping efforts with Habitat and Habitat change examples for BICM Regions.